MOISECHRIST/BactogenMiner/README.md

 - **Nextflow** (>= 22.10.0)
 - **Container Engine or Package Manager**:
-  - **Docker** (recommended for seamless reproducibility)
+  - **Docker** (recommended for seamless reproducibility; uses official BioContainers and `mmcj/check_reads:1.1`)
   - **Conda / Mamba** (using environment definitions in `envs/`)

-Hardware requirements depend on the size and number of genomes analyzed.
+Hardware requirements depend on the number and size of genomes analyzed.
 By default, processes use available CPUs and up to 28 GB RAM (configurable via parameters).

 ---